In the beginning, Intel created the 8086. This has been widely regarded as a bad move, but boy is it popular.

 To make sure we’ll have a pool of work to draw from, the BSP will launch the file server as its final act before becoming an anonymous core and joining up with the AP code path.
 The file server will read the configuration file containing the programs to launch on startup, and will spawn a task for each of them.

-Of course, despite our best efforts, our cores will occasionally have nothing to do.
+Despite our best efforts, though, our cores will occasionally have nothing to do.
 While we already had a global idle task in the unicore implementation, we’ll now need a separate idle task for each CPU core.

 Of course, spinning up all the work in the world isn’t going to allow the APs to do much unless the scheduler is able to migrate tasks between CPU cores to distribute work.
 Migrating to another core is considered an expensive operation so many schedulers assign a ‘CPU affinity’ (i.e. the core that a task would like to remain on), but I’m not bothering too much with that at the moment.